 Right now, the only known way to create gravity is with mass.
 To create Earth-like gravity, you would need a ball of mass as large as the Earth.
 The Earth doesn’t have the highest possible density, a neutron star or even a small black hole could create Earth-like gravity using a sphere of mass that is much smaller in diameter.
 Using the density of a neutron star, the sphere could be as small as 0.05 cubic kilometers.
-With a sphere that small, the spherical space station’s floor would have a noticeable curvature.
-You could do a space station but a spacecraft is absurd, there isn’t enough propellent in the entire star system to move something that heavy into a new orbit.
+You could do a space station but a spacecraft is absurd, there isn’t enough propellant in the entire star system to move something that heavy into a new orbit.

 In my universe, the space stations spin to create artificial gravity, which is known as the centrifugal force.
 If the ring is large enough, the curvature of the floor isn’t a problem.
 In the picture above, you can see how the floor curves up on the horizon.
 It has two rings with a radius of 2.8 kilometers, spinning in opposite directions and orbits the Sun between Earth and Venus.
 One side is always facing the Sun and converts solar energy into electricity.
 There is also enough room to grow enough food in hydroponic farms to support the population.
 The following is a spreadsheet I created for calculating the specifications of space stations.